hailehong95/rdc-bot/README.md

 ## 3. How it works

-Bot help interface:
+Bot help menu:

 ![help](assets/help.png)

 ### 3.1.
 Use Windows Firewall to control

 To be able to use it, make sure Windows Firewall is enabled on the remote computer:

 ![error_firewall](assets/error_firewall.png)

-Allow RDP connections:
+Allow RDP connection:

 ![on](assets/on.png)

-RDP connection block:
+Block RDP connection:

 ![off](assets/off.png)